greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FOREIGN_DATA_WRAPPER.html.md

 HANDLER handler\_function
 :   The name of a previously registered function that Greenplum Database calls to retrieve the execution functions for foreign tables. hander\_function must take no arguments, and its return type must be `fdw_handler`.

-    It is possible to create a foreign-data wrapper with no handler function, but you can only declare, not access, foreign tables using such a wrapper.
+:   It is possible to create a foreign-data wrapper with no handler function, but you can only declare, not access, foreign tables using such a wrapper.

 VALIDATOR validator\_function
-:   The name of a previously registered function that Greenplum Database calls to check the options provided to the foreign-data wrapper.
+:   The name of a previously registered function that Greenplum Database calls to check the generic options provided to the foreign-data wrapper.
 This function also checks the options for foreign servers, user mappings, and foreign tables that use the foreign-data wrapper.
 If no validator function or `NO VALIDATOR` is specified, Greenplum Database does not check options at creation time. \(Depending upon the implementation, foreign-data wrappers may ignore or reject invalid options at runtime.\)

-    validator\_function must take two arguments: one of type `text[]`, which contains the array of options as stored in the system catalogs, and one of type `oid`, which identifies the OID of the system catalog containing the options.
+:    validator\_function must take two arguments: one of type `text[]`, which contains the array of options as stored in the system catalogs, and one of type `oid`, which identifies the OID of the system catalog containing the options.

-    The return type is ignored; validator\_function should report invalid options using the `ereport(ERROR)` function.
+:   The return type is ignored; validator\_function should report invalid options using the `ereport(ERROR)` function.

 OPTIONS \( option 'value' \[, ... \] \)
 :   The options for the new foreign-data wrapper.
 Option names must be unique.
 The option names and values are foreign-data wrapper-specific and are validated using the foreign-data wrappers' validator\_function.

 mpp\_execute \{ 'master' \| 'any' \| 'all segments' \}
-:   An option that identifies the host from which the foreign-data wrapper reads or writes data:
+:   A Greenplum Database-specific option that identifies the host from which the foreign-data wrapper reads or writes data:

     -   `master` \(the default\)—Read or write data from the coordinator host.
     -   `any`—Read data from either the coordinator host or any one segment, depending on which path costs less.